* Elliott taking stake could increase pressure on board

 * Sweden's Cevian already a key shareholder

-The Germany company's CEO Heinrich Hiesinger, in the job since 2011, has already faced criticism from shareholders for being too slow to move Thyssenkrupp away from its steel-making roots and sharpen its focus on industrial goods.
+The Germany company's CEO Heinrich Hiesinger has already faced criticism from existing shareholders for being too slow to move Thyssenkrupp away from its steel-making roots and sharpen its focus on industrials goods, such as elevators and car parts.

 Swedish investment firm Cevian, Thyssenkrupp's second-largest shareholder with about 18 percent, has been the most vocal critic of Hiesinger's strategy, saying the company needs a more radical shake-up.